nemoislost-cmd/AnubisTestApp/README.md

 Amend line 102 in MainActivity to your own ngrok url

-Amend line 45 and 55 IN app.py to a diretory on ur host machine
+Amend line 45 and 55 in app.py to a diretory on ur host machine

 After making the changes, run the app.py file
 ```cmd